LibraryCarpentry/lc-python-intro/episodes/data-visualisation.md

 ## Plotting with Pandas

 1. Load the dataset `df_long.pkl` using Pandas.
 2. Create a new DataFrame that only includes the data for the "Chinatown" branch.
+(Don't forget to sort by the index)
 3. Use the Pandas plotting function to plot the "circulation" column over time.